coder187/CI_MS1_BusHire/README.md

 ## Features
 The website consists of 3 pages, home page, fleet page and a quote sent conifrmation page.
 Each page features a responsive navigation bar with conventional placing of logo (top left).
-Each page has a footer with contact information and social media icons linking the companies social media accs.
-This ensures good UX via a consistemt look and feel for the user.
+Each page has a footer with contact information and social media icons linking to the companies social media accounts.
+This ensures good UX via a consistent look and feel for the user.

 The home page has a hero image at the top with a Contact form overlayed ontop and postioned to the lef  of the viewport.
-To the right a brief a message welcomes users the site.
-The purpose of the hero image is to grab attention and give a positive emotional response to the user, while having the contact form at top allows the user to request a quote without further navigation.
+To the right a brief message welcomes users the site.
+The purpose of the hero image is to grab attention and give a positive emotional response to the user, while having the contact form on top allows the user to request a quote without further navigation.

 The qucik quote contact form requests a bus size(drop down select),